polypoly-eu/polyPod/core/utils/silly-i18n/README.md

 A simple i18n module, following the format and API of i18next.
 It takes a language and an hash with language as primary keys, namespaces as secondary keys, and string names as tertiary keys.

+It includes a function to detect the language, which should work on the browser as well as elsewhere.

 ## Usage